Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Throughput and Stability Analysis -- The symmetric -sources case for the General MPR case

-Similarly, we obtain $r_{k,2}$ for the second relay.
-Note that the \emph{network-wide relayed throughput} when both relays are stable is given by $\lambda_{1,u}+\lambda_{2,u}$.
+Note that the \emph{network-wide relayed throughput} when both relays are stable is given by $\lambda_{1,s}+\lambda_{2,s}$.
 Thus, the aggregate or network-wide throughput of the network when both relays are stable is given by